Counseling and Human Services Bachelor of Science Program

 Outstanding Counseling and Human Services majors are eligible for consideration in this program, where students are able to begin graduate studies during their undergraduate career.
 Clinical Mental Health Counseling, Rehabilitation Counseling and School Counseling are graduate programs available for students of high academic quality and clear professional goals.
 Each graduate program is nationally accredited, and the Department of Counseling and Human Services is recognized regionally and nationally in Counselor Education.
 For more information, please visit Accelerated B.S./M.S.
 Degree's Website

 During the course of academic study, CHS students are also required to apply theory into practice throughout courses and via fieldwork and internships.
-This clinical training is accomplished in three ways: opportunities in the department’s David W. Hall Counseling Training Center, service learning community partners, and external site Internships.
+This clinical training is accomplished in three ways: opportunities in the department’s David W. Hall Counseling Training Center, community based learning community partners, and external site Internships.

 Students have opportunities to experience working in community mental health agencies; hospital social work departments; hospice centers; children and youth agencies; residential treatment centers for children, adolescents and adults; substance abuse facilities (inpatient and outpatient); early intervention programs; and agencies that serve persons with disabilities.